 Barrier Technologies: Lead Aprons

-Barrier Technologies is an expert in lead aprons, collars, glasses, etc. As an industry leader, we aim to provide innovative solutions and high-quality products.
+Barrier Technologies is an expert in lead aprons, lead thyroid shield collars, glasses, etc. As an industry leader, we aim to provide innovative solutions and high-quality products.
 Our lead aprons are some of the best available and, with proper care, will last many years.